ajchili/sync/README.md

 While some of these issues become irrelevant or are fixed with updates, a server or client may not have the latest stable version

 * Version [0.3.2](https://github.com/ajchili/sync/releases/tag/0.3.2)
 	* No longer compatible with future versions as the media player has been changed
+	* Last version compatible with OS X, see limitations for more information
 * Version [0.2.0](https://github.com/ajchili/sync/releases/tag/0.2.0)
 	* Messaging feature not compatible with any other version